 Unlike many other firms of solicitors practising employment law, we act for both employers and employees.
 For individuals, it is unlikely we would bring these complaints as stand alone claims and we know that our employer clients would prefer to avoid the likely disproportionate costs of defending such actions.
 Our deep understanding of how messages we deliver on behalf of our clients are likely to be received often enables us to help our clients resolve potentially contentious matters on acceptable terms more quickly, more amicably and more cost-effectively than our competitors.
 We recognise that clients on either side rarely want to end up in the courts or tribunal.

 We pride ourselves in raising cost:benefit before our clients do.
 For individual clients, we would rarely act on matters where the amounts at stake do not significantly exceed six figures.
 This is to ensure our fees can be justified by the likely outcome.
 For employer clients, we recognise that on occasion there may be more at stake, for example, the need to take a hard line against spurious claims.

-We offer every client a first meeting for a fixed fee which ranges from £600 – 900 plus VAT depending on the experience of those solicitors attending the meeting.
+We offer every client a first meeting for a fixed fee of £950 plus VAT.
 The meeting typically lasts up to 1.5 hours and is usually attended by a Partner and junior solicitor to ensure a matter is appropriately resourced from the outset.

 At our first meeting we seek a full understanding of the background to the situation, raise questions, ask clients to define their objectives, identify the relevant legal issues, work out a timetable, assess the extent of the input required from us and agree a budget.
 We expect to provide some legal and practical advice in the course of that meeting.